opynfinance/GammaProtocol/docs/contracts-documentation/Controller.md

 execute a number of actions on specific vaults

-can only be called when the system is not shutdown
+can only be called when the system is not fully paused

 #### Parameters: